Dr-Wojtek/Super-Deliveries-API/README.md

 * The distance_by_foot is calculated by delivering the orders one by one, going back and forth from the logistics office.
 * The distance_by_shortest is sorted in ascending order, starting with the delivery closest to the office, and ending with the one furthest away.
 Very effective if deliveries are all in the same direction.
 Very inefficient if not, as it produces a zig-zag delivery pattern.
 * The distance_by_direction is sorted after direction.
 The program looks in the north direction first and then travels clockwise.
 Effective overall, but can unnecessarily move over empty areas in order to reach next delivery, and may have to go "back and forth" inside respective direction.
-* All routes return to base in the end and have that distance in consideration.
+* All routes return to base in the end.
+* All routes use the A* algorithm to find the shortest path to the next order in the sorted list.
+The difference between methods is the way the list is sorted.

 ## Can the 'Super Deliveries' method fail to provide the fastest route?
 Yes, it can.
 Sometimes, when the calculated orders are few, the 'clockwise' or the 'shortest by direction' method can get very favorable randomized addresses.